rachfop/takomo-docs/docs/stacks/managing-secrets.md

 tkm stacks secrets sync /my-stack.yml
 ```

 ## How Secrets Are Stored

-Secrets are always owned by the declaring stack and when the stack is deleted, so are the secrets it declared.
-Secrets are stored to the Parameter Store with stack's secrets path which is generated from the stack path using the following formula:
+The declaring stack always owns secrets, and when the stack is deleted, so are the secrets it declared.
+Secrets are stored to the Parameter Store with stack's secrets path generated from the stack path using the following formula:

 1. Append a forward slash to the stack path
 2. If the `project` property is defined, prepend it with a forward slash

-For example, if the stack path is `/dev/rds.yml/eu-west-1` and project is `example`, then the secrets path will be `/example/dev/rds.yml/eu-west-1/`.
-If the stack declares a secret named **myPassword**, it will be stored to the Parameter Store with name `/example/dev/rds.yml/eu-west-1/myPassword`.
+For example, if the stack path is `/dev/rds.yml/eu-west-1` and the project is `example`, then the secrets path will be `/example/dev/rds.yml/eu-west-1/`.
+If the stack declares a secret named **myPassword**, it will be stored to the Parameter Store with the name `/example/dev/rds.yml/eu-west-1/myPassword`.

-This way, all the stack secrets are found from the Parameter Store under the same path prefix which enables Takomo to detect differences between the local configuration and the secrets stored in Parameter Store.
+This way, all the stack secrets are found from the Parameter Store under the same path prefix, enabling Takomo to detect differences between the local configuration and the secrets stored in Parameter Store.

 ## See Also